Gtollm/geometric_lib/tests/README.md

 The `RectangleTestCase` class tests the following functionalities of the rectangle module:

 - Area calculations for various combinations of width and height, including cases with zero dimensions.
-- Perimeter calculations for various combinations of width and height.
+- Perimeter calculations for various combinations of width and height, including cases with zero dimensions.

 ### Square Tests

 The `SquareTestCase` class tests the following functionalities of the square module:

-- Area calculations for square dimensions of 0, integers, and floating-point numbers.
+- Area calculations for square dimensions of 0, integers, and floating-point numbers, including cases with zero dimensions.
-- Perimeter calculations for square dimensions of integers and floating-point numbers.
+- Perimeter calculations for square dimensions of integers and floating-point numbers, including cases with zero dimensions.

 ### Triangle Tests

 The `TriangleTestCase` class tests the following functionalities of the triangle module:

 - Area calculations for various base and height combinations, including cases with zero dimensions.
-- Perimeter calculations for various combinations of the three sides of the triangle.
+- Perimeter calculations for various combinations of the three sides of the triangle, including cases with zero dimensions.